 Frequently Asked Questions and Answers for Families

-Q: When can I visit my student?
+- Q: When can I visit my student?

-Q: Is there a resource like this I can share with my student?
+- Q: Is there a resource like this I can share with my student?

-Q: My student was unable to register for a course.
+- Q: My student was unable to register for a course.
 Is this a widespread problem?
 Will it impact my student’s ability to complete a major and/or meet their graduation requirements?

-A: Your student should speak to their academic adviser or class dean about their general academic goals.
+A: Your student should speak to their academic adviser or a dean about their general academic goals.
 Deans and academic advisers are excellent resources for alternate courses and academic planning advice.
 Most importantly, it is highly unlikely that a student will be unable to complete a major or graduate as a result of being “lotteried out” of a particular course.

-Q: Can I find out my student’s grades?
+- Q: Can I find out my student’s grades?